 Contributed by Greta from Greta’s Travels

-If you’re looking for gorgeous places in Croatia, which are still off the main tourist radar, you have to add Omis to your Croatia bucket list.
+If you’re looking for gorgeous places in Croatia, that are still off the main tourist radar, you have to add Omis to your Croatia bucket list.
 Omis is a picturesque little town just 25km away from the popular Split, but it receives considerably fewer visitors.
 You can easily reach Omis by public bus from Split, the bus costs around 3 EUR and takes around 30 minutes.

 Located by the mouth of the Cetina River, Omis is nestled between the tall cliffs of the Cetina Canyon and the Adriatic Sea.
 Omis has a well-preserved Old Town center, with those distinctive brick walls and red roofs that you can see in most Croatian towns.